 The statistics identify that multiple hands-on procedures for the consolidation and correlation of the required components, reconstitution procedures, and the calculation and preparation of the correct dose according to a specific patient characteristic (within an already complex environment), exponentially increases the potential for a medical error.
 In fact, according to a Medical Error Program operated by the U.S. Pharmacopeia and the Institute for Safe Medication Practices, confusion caused by similar drug names accounts for up to 25% of all errors reported.
 In addition, labeling and packaging issues were cited as the leading cause of 33% of all errors, including 30% of all fatalities.4

 The severity of these statistics can only be exacerbated by the fact the studies also indicate pediatric patients are up to three times more likely to have an adverse drug event than adults from these errors5.
 These statistics should provide for an industry catalyst to enhance and provide safer, more precise, intuitive packaging and delivery apparatus to health care providers.
 Reducing preventable medication error should start before the medication reaches any health-care provider and certainly well before the patient.

-Whether dosing according to patient characteristics (e.g., BSA or weight), and/or low dose (e.g., mcg, mg, IU, mL), our proprietary technology provides oral over-the-counter medicinal solutions with the same platform used for highly potent low dose injectable medications for small mass neonates.
-There is no “just about”, “patient range” or “adjusted for dosing convenience” – solely, precisely as prescribed.
+Whether dosing according to patient characteristics (e.g., BSA or weight), and/or small volume dose in (e.g., mcg, mg, IU, mL), our proprietary technology provides over-the-counter oral solutions with the same platform used for highly potent injectable medications for small mass neonates.
+There are no, “just abouts”, “patient ranges” or “adjustments for dosing convenience” – solely, precisely as prescribed.